 On an ongoing basis, management evaluates and adjusts its planned level of activities, including planned exploration, development, permitting activities, and committed administrative costs, to ensure that adequate levels of working capital are maintained.
-As at the date of this MD&A, the Company's working capital balance, being its current assets less its current liabilities, is approximately \$1.4 million.
+As at the date of this MD&A, the Company's working capital balance, being its current assets less its current liabilities, is approximately (\$0.4) million.
 Management believes that currently available funds are sufficient for base administrative costs, key exploration staff salaries and expenditures required to maintain mineral claims until the end of 2023, assuming no other factors change and with appropriate liquidity management.
-As set out under "Outlook", above, additional funding will be required to complete proposed 2023 field exploration work.
+As set out above, additional funding will be required by December 31, 2023.
 Additional details on the Company's ability to fund further exploration and operations is set out above.